A certification course is not a standard programme. At least, not the way I do it.

 Every certification course follows the learning objectives as Microsoft has defined them.
 It has to — the exam tests that knowledge.
 But within that structure, there's room for how I deliver it.

 I connect each topic to the participants' reality.
 Where possible, we work with their own data or recognisable scenarios.
-Abstract theory becomes concrete, and concepts become applicable.
+Not: "here's how it works in theory."
+But: "here's how you'll actually use this."

 Microsoft Certified Trainer